pomkarnath98/masai-sprint-2/README.md

 Each player enter their name on the space that says 'Player1 (Max length: 9)' and 'Player2 (Max length: 9)' respectively.

-By clicking on 'START' each player puts their counter on the space that says '1'.
+By clicking on 'START' each player puts their counter on '1'.

 Follow the instructions whose turn to roll dice and as the turn, roll the dice.
 Move your counter forward the number of spaces shown on the dice.